 Just around the corner from the legendary Ear Inn, you’ll find this amazing offering courtesy of Chef/owner Ned Baldwin.
-Sporting a small, but sharply designed interior by Louis Yoh, replete with schoolhouse chairs and reclaimed bowling alley wood tables, Houseman’s seasonal menu isn’t extensive, but each dish is extremely well-sourced—not to mention well-executed, with the help of co-chef, Adam Baumgart.
-Kick things off with a grilled tomato salad, bursting with fresh herbs, salty feta and smoky shishito peppers.
-Then linger over a superbly fresh, slashed, and fried whole black sea bass, laced with a tarragon-forward herby sauce; or excellent, beer-braised sausage links, served with sweet caramelized onions and roasted banana peppers.
+Sporting a small, but sharply designed interior by Louis Yoh, replete with schoolhouse chairs and reclaimed bowling alley wood tables, Houseman’s menu is constantly changing and isn’t extensive.
+But each dish is extremely well-sourced—not to mention well-executed.